Join Me! Investigate Your Food

 Over the last few years, I have heard from countless numbers of my friends and relatives that I should share my passion for food, breaking a sweat, exploring new lands, and living organically.
 Food Babe is my way to organize all of this wonderful information in my head and share it with all of you.

 My name Vani, means Voice in my native language, and I have always had things to “Voice” throughout my life whether it be about politics, the environment or whatever is making headlines.
 After suffering some serious health issues, I became incredibly passionate about understanding what is in food – how it is grown, what chemicals are used in its production, and what eating food does or doesn’t do for the body.

 I am most knowledgeable about harmful ingredients in processed foods and how to avoid them.
 For this reason, I have made it my mission to spread as much information as I can about what is in food, how to make the right purchasing decisions at the grocery store and how to live an organic lifestyle in this over-processed world.

-If you are new to this blog – you definitely want to check out my Top Posts first.
+If you are new to this blog – you definitely want to check out my investigations first.
 I hope this information will help you in achieving health, happiness and ultimate wellness.
 The choice is yours – you decide what you put in your mouth – not anyone else!

 Vani Hari’s Professional Bio:

 Vani started FoodBabe.com in April 2011 to spread information about what is really in the American food supply.
 She teaches people how to make the right purchasing decisions at the grocery store, how to live an organic lifestyle, and how to travel healthfully around the world.
 The success in her writing and investigative work can be seen in the way food companies react to her uncanny ability to find and expose the truth.